RWTH-HPC/sx-aurora-offloading/docs/usage.md

 The default preset can be configured with CMake at build time with the CMake flag  **NECAURORA_DEFAULT_TARGET_OPTION** which defaults to `ncc`.

-See the section 'CMake Options' in :ref:`building_project`.
+See the section 'CMake Options' in [Building the Project](building.md).

 ## Passing Arguments to the Target Compiler